Donahuec/Archives-Projects/ARCHON_MODS/thumbnailmod/README.txt

 -- Installation --
-Replace the following files with the ones in this folder:
+1. Replace the following files with the ones in this folder:
-	- themes/carleton/style.css
 	- packages/digitallibrary/templates/carleton/thumbnails.inc.php
 	- packages/digitallibrary/pub/thumbnails.php
 	- packages/collections/templates/carleton/controlcard.inc.php
 	- packages/collections/pub/controlcard.php
+	- themes/carleton/style.css

+2. Put the folder thumbnail-icons in themes/carleton/images

-	- OPTIONAL: Change themes/carleton/header.inc.php to direct the digital content link directly to thumbnail page:
+3. OPTIONAL: Change themes/carleton/header.inc.php to direct the digital content link directly to thumbnail page:
 	Find: ?p=digitallibrary/digitallibrary
 	Replace: ?p=digitallibrary/thumbnails

 Alternatively, the specific changes within each of these files are marked by a comment containing "VTNM" (Video ThumbNail Mod), so it would not be difficult to insert those changes in existing files without complete replacement.